mitcshi/mitcshi.github.io/_pages/publications.md

 * <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5892284" target="_blank">Customer-supplier momentum spillover and its cascading effect</a> (with S. Wu, R. Luo, and S. Zhao), 2026, revise and resubmit

 * Leveraging LLM-based semantic analysis of patent texts: An application to technological link discovery and financial markets (with R. Luo, S. Zhao, and Q. Geng), 2025, revise and resubmit, (the original version was circulated under the title <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5249018" target="_blank">"Technological momentum in China: Large language model meets simple classifications"</a>)

-* A machine learning-based factor investing framework for Chinese convertible bonds (with J. Qiu, X. Zheng, and X. Fang), 2025

 * Overreaction and underreaction: Building a behavioral four-factor model for China<br>(with X. Lian and Y. Liu), 2025, (the original version was written in 2021 and circulated under the title <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3928587" target="_blank">"A composite four-factor model in China"</a>)